LilZen/liftoff-assignments/P2-Project_Outline/README.md

 * SQL
 ### What I'll Have to Learn
 For this project I will learn how to implement color-filling of a picture outline.
 I will research how to use different users access levels on the application.
+Creating a signed-in confirmation,salting, and hashing was something I learned for Python by not in Java, so I will have to learn this for Java.
 ### Project Tracker
 https://trello.com/b/MLMbOII3/liftoff-assignment